 The Church of St. Luke in the Fields is a lively, inclusive parish located in the heart of New York City's Greenwich Village.
+An Episcopal Church, and part of the world-wide Anglican Communion.
+We are grounded in the rich Anglo-Catholic liturgical and musical tradition.
 We reflect the variety of peoples in our world: different genders, sexual orientations, all forms of families, all abilities and special needs, in every socio-economic grouping, and from many cultures – all one in the body of Christ.
-St. Luke's is an Episcopal Church, part of the world-wide Anglican Communion, and grounded in the rich Anglo-Catholic liturgical and musical tradition.
 We believe that as members of the Body of Christ, we are called to ministries of worship, formation, hospitality and witness.

 Sunday Worship Schedule

 8:00 am Said Eucharist, Rite I